questdb/questdb/README.md

 ##What is NFSdb?

 NFSdb is a java library that lets you easily persist huge volumes of POJOs on disk with almost zero GC overhead and minimal latency (millions of writes in a second).
 With NFSdb you can also query these objects and replicate them over the network.
+Fast.
+Very, very fast.

 ---